 10. Active investment can be a successful strategy

 When volatility sends markets sideways, successful stock-picking can be rewarding compared with indifferent returns from passively following the index.
 Volatility can introduce opportunities for bottom-up stock-pickers, especially during times of market dislocation.
-At Fidelity, we believe strongly in active management.
+At Priority1, we believe strongly in active management.
 Because we analyse companies from the bottom up, we believe we are well positioned to make attractive investments when other investors might be shying away from investing, especially during bouts of market volatility.